rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers.md

        vim /etc/apt/apt.conf.d/50unattended-upgrades

-3. Scroll to the the line of code that has the text `//Unattended-Upgrade::Mail “root”;` and use the arrow keys to move to the forward slashes.
+3. Scroll to the line of code that has the text `//Unattended-Upgrade::Mail “root”;` and use the arrow keys to move to the forward slashes.
 Then press the **i** key and click **del** twice to remove the forward slashes.

-    The color of the line changes to indicate that it is now active code, rather than a comment.
+    The color of the line changes to indicate that it is now active, rather than a comment.

 4. Move to the right and press **del** to delete the word `root` inside of the